milvus-io/milvus-docs/site/en/userGuide/search/hybridsearch.md

 ## Load collection

 All CRUD operations within Milvus are executed in memory.
-Load the collection to memory before conducting a vector query.
+Load the collection to memory before conducting a vector search.

 {{fragments/multiple_code.md}}